Zoom provides an excellent FAQ. For more Johns Hopkins-specific questions, see below:

 Q: What is the difference between a Basic and a Licensed account?

-A: Basic: A Basic user is user without a paid license.
-While a Basic user can host meetings with up to 300 participants, if 3 or more participants join, the meeting will time out after 40 minutes.
+A: Basic: A Basic user can host meetings with up to 300 participants.
+As of July 15, 2022, all Basic user meetings are limited to 40 minutes.
 They cannot utilize user and account add-ons such as large meeting, webinar, or conference room connector.

 Licensed: A Licensed (formerly known as Pro) user is a paid account user who can host unlimited meetings on the public cloud.
 By default, they can host meetings with up to 300 participants and large meeting licenses are available for additional capacity.
 Pro/Licensed users have these additional features available: